 As a child, Juan grew up fishing from canoes.
 As such, he realized at an early age how portable and stable canoes were for fishing.
 During the spring and summer, he and his family would often explore and fish the backwaters of Maine.
 Interestingly, his father was a master wood carpenter who would often used his creativity to design practical fishing equipment for their canoes.
 His father once made special brackets to fit a small horse power motor and even made a bracket to connect canoes together like a catamaran so they could fish offshore areas more safely.
 Juan says they would get some strange and interesting looks when they arrived on the fishing grounds in their make-shift catamaran.

-Juan and Frances have always wanted to purchase a fishing boat, but after careful consideration, he opted to go old school and purchase fishing kayaks.
+Juan and Frances have always wanted to purchase a fishing boat, but after careful consideration, he opted to go old school and purchase fishing kayaks to evaluate how much they would be used on any given weekend.
 For Christmas, Juan purchased two 13 ft Ocean Kayaks for him and his wife. he decided to purchase Ocean Kayaks because they are made in Old Town, Maine, which is about 15 miles from where he grew up.
-Although he would love to get a fishing boat, fishing kayaks are actually more practical.
 Like canoes, they are very portable and able to get into some backwaters that many flat boats can't even reach.
-Juan's current dream is to hook a tarpon from his kayak!

 Juan and Frances love the Florida Keys.
 For Frances, it is her second home.
 As a child, her family went on fishing